 On Mykonos, elite travelers from the European jet set share the island with young travelers with a more restricted budget.

 Mykonos is also a popular destination for gay tourism due to its open-minded and friendly atmosphere.
-All these reasons, make it a super popular destination, with easy connections not just from Athens, but from all over Europe.
+All these reasons make it a super popular destination, with easy connections from Athens and all over Europe.

 However, Mykonos is not just about wild parties, dance floors, and yachts.
-There are plenty of things you can do on the island, including visiting museums, discovering some amazing churches, or even swimming in quite remote and tranquil beaches.
+You can do many things on the island, including visiting museums, discovering fantastic churches, or even swimming in relatively remote and tranquil beaches.

-Some of the shores on the island are truly shallow and safe, making them a great destination for children even when Mykonos is better known for its nightlife.
+Some of the shores on the island are genuinely shallow and safe, making them an excellent destination for children even when Mykonos is better known for its nightlife.

 >> Click here to read about the best things to do in Mykonos with kids